-These plants support and strengthen our heart.
+These plants support and strengthen our hearts.
 Their activities are not like Cardio-tonic drugs of Medicine.
 Most of such plants are cold in active principle like Terminalia arjuna.
-Some of them are hot in active principle like Vanapalandu, Karavira root, Tamboola, etc.
+Some of them are hot in active principles like Vanapalandu, Karavira root, Tamboola, etc.

 Ayurvedic Herbs As Cardiac Stimulants:

 These stimulate the heart and increase the heart rate.
-Most of these plants are hot in active principle.
+Most of these plants are hot in active principles.
 They possess hot and dry property.
 Their mechanism of action is –

 - By stimulating the Sympathetic Nervous System e.g. Cocaine, Emotional upsets